tiesebarrell/camunda-cloud-docs/docs/gettingstarted_camunda-cloud-console.md

 When a user signs up to Camunda Cloud, they receive a personal organization.
 Clusters that the user creates in this organization are assigned to this organization.

 If several users need access to the same Zeebe cluster, all users can be assigned to the same organization.
-If a user is assigned to more than one organization, the organization can be changed in the avatar menu of the navigation bar.
+If a user is assigned to more than one organization, the organization can be changed in the menu of the navigation bar.

 ![avatar-menue-multiple-organisations](./assets/avatar-menue-multiple-organisations.png)